cha53c/chatbot-wars/README.md

 # chatbot-wars
 ## Proposed Set Up For the Day
-1. Complete a card with you details on including the names of all the team members
+1. Complete a card with your teams details on it.
+The name of your team, which will be used to create your channel in slack, the name of your bot an outline of what it will do.
+Also all the names of the your members.
 2. Each team will submit a team name which will be used to create their channel on slack
 3. Each team will submit a name for their bot
 4. A channel will be created will be created for you on the TJG slack instance before the event with you bot linked to it.